CipherOne/swiftprotocol/README.md

 Resolving these issues, this protocol establishess 5 different account types that together, fullfil these different responsibilities.

 ### The UBIC Account
-The Universal Basic Income Church's account is the initial repository of all Universal Basic Income Tokens (UBITs) generated by UBIC, from which UBITs may be distributed from time to time, to each Member.
+The Universal Basic Income Church's account is the initial repository of all Universal Basic Income Tokens (UBITs) generated by UBIC's AI, from which UBITs, at UBIC's AI's discretion, may be distributed to each Member from time to time.

 ### Members
-Members are humans that have been validated by an [Identity Provider](#identity-providers).
-Members have the ability to add UBIT claims to the UBIC blockchain once every day (days begin and end at midnight UTC; one 24 hour period), and/or once a week (7 x 24 hour periods).
-UBITs will be awarded based on the number of days passed--with a maximum of seven days.
-For example, if the three days have passed and a Member makes a claim with the current production rate at 100 UBITs eahc day, 300 UBITs will be awarded (maximum claim/award per week = 700 UBITs).
+Members are living humans that have been validated by an [Identity Provider](#identity-providers).
+Members have the ability to add UBIT  claims to the UBIC blockchain once every day (days begin and end at midnight UTC; one 24 hour period), or once a week (7 x 24 hour periods) as UBITs will be issued based on the number of days passed, maximum of seven days between claims.
+Example: if the three days have passed and a Member makes a claim with the current production rate at 100 UBITs each day, 300 UBITs will be awarded (maximum claim per week = 700 UBITs).

 ### Entities
-Entities are not humans, and are fictions of humans that Members use(d) to conduct business through; and, therefore, Entities do not receive UBI.
-Entity accounts must be approved by Identity Providers before being created for a Member.
-An Identity Provider must be linked to all Entities of Members the Identity Provider has verified, however Identity Providers are not allowed to make transactions on behalf of the UBI Account.
-Delegated Nodes and Identity Providers both inherit and/or earn UBITs from the UBIC Account.
+Entities are not humans and are fictions Members (have) use(d) to conduct business through; therefore, Entities can not add claims to the blockchain for UBI.
+Entities must be approved by one or more Identity Providers before being created for a Member.
+An Identity Provider must be linked to each Entity the Identity Provider has verified for a Meber.
+Identity Providers are not allowed to make Txs on behalf of UBIC, nor make claims to the UBI Account for UBI.
+Identity Providers earn UBITs from the UBIC Account for work they have performed.

 ### Delegated Nodes
-Delegated Nodes are responsible for maintaining full nodes and creating new blocks.
-Each election cycle Members will sign votes to help choose which Delegated Nodes they would like to represent them.
+Delegated Nodes are Members responsible for maintaining full nodes and creating new blocks.
+Each election cycle each Member will sign votes to help choose which Delegated Nodes they would like to represent them.
 This means that Delegated Nodes act as elected officials with the capability to vote on proposals that include adding/removing other Delegated Nodes and Identity Providers.

 ### Identity Providers
-Identity Providers are responsible for validating the identity of Members and creating new accounts for Members by generating a keypair for each Member and including the identity on the blockchain.
+Identity Providers are Members responsible for validating the identity of Members, creating new accounts for Members by generating a keypair for each Member, and entering the identity on the blockchain.
 Identity Providers have the added responsibility of protecting each Member whose keys they control with buyer and seller protections.

 **Identity Providers** have the following capabilities:
-* Add Members and accounts of Members to the blockchain
+* Add identity of each Member and an account of each Member to the blockchain
 * Freeze/Unfreeze UBI accounts of Members they have verified
 * Make transactions to/from UBI accounts of Members they have verified
 * Delete UBI accounts of Members they have verified